E-Trade – An Overview

 E-Trade is a financial services company that was founded in 1982 by William A. Porter and Bernard A. Newcomb, and it is headquartered in New York, United States.
 The company is one of the pioneers in the online brokerage industry, growing to over 30 branches across the United States over the years.

-E-Trade provides an electronic trading platform for both beginner and experienced traders who want to buy and sell financial assets like common stock, preferred stock, future contracts, mutual funds, options, fixed income investments, and exchange-traded funds.
+E-Trade provides an electronic trading platform for both beginner and experienced traders who want to buy and sell financial assets like common stock, preferred stock, futures contracts, mutual funds, options, fixed-income investments, and exchange-traded funds.
 It also offers banking products through the E-Trade Bank, an FDIC-registered federal savings bank, to help maximize the value of deposits generated in its brokerage business.

 History of E-Trade